 You can use soft or melted and slightly cooled unsalted butter instead of oil.
 Butter is very tasty, but I feel that the oil helps keep the cake extra moist.
 However, butter should work too.

 I use the simplest frosting - cream cheese, vanilla, and stevia.
 Lacking butter or powdered sugar, the frosting is on the soft side, but it's very tasty and it's sturdy enough that you can certainly keep the frosted cake at room temperature for a couple of hours.

-But you can line the pan with parchment with an overhang so that you can pull the cake from the pan when it’s cool, place it on a platter or on a cutting board and frost it.
+But you can line the pan with parchment paper with an overhang so that you can pull the cake from the pan when it's cool, place it on a platter or on a cutting board and frost it.
 Then you can cut the frosted cake into squares.
-It’s really up to you.
+It's really up to you.